-Wilson was struck by the stark contrast that confronted by New Zealand horses pressed into military service.
+Wilson was struck by the stark contrast that confronted the New Zealand horses pressed into military service.

 “Imagine if you will, being a horse in New Zealand previous to the two wars,” he said.
 “Living life on expansive farms covered in ample amounts of lush grass.

 “A daily routine could include some tough farm work but on the whole, a day was made up of a maximum of a few hours riding, followed by hours of rest, green feed and a seemingly endless supply of fresh water.

 “This idyllic lifestyle was familiar and there were few variations to regular routine until unexpectedly, the environment changes to a mobilisation camp, surrounded by hundreds of horses, all removed from their own familiar environments.

 “For these horses, life would be forever different,” Wilson said.

 “From this point onwards, all that was familiar was to be a memory.
 Climate would change, work would increase, food would be rationed and illness would be common.
 This was the beginning of military service.”